How to vote

 Then fold the ballot paper, walk over to the ballot box and show polling staff the back of the ballot paper (so they know it is authentic) and place it in the box.

-In larger Polling Places, there may be an information officer who can answer any questions you may have about the voting process.
-If you think you may need particular help, please see information for Voters with Disabilities.
+In all polling places, there will be polling staff who can answer any questions you may have about the voting process.
+If you think you may need particular help, please see information for voters with disabilities.

 Contact